 • Matthew 13:34-35: Why Jesus speaks in parables.
 Here, at the end of the discourse on the Parables, Matthew clarifies the reason which prompted Jesus to teach the people using the form of parables.
 He says that it was in order that the prophecy would be fulfilled which said, "I will open the mouth to use parables; I will proclaim things hidden since the creation of the world.”
 In reality, the text that has been quoted is not of a prophet, but rather it is a Psalm (Ps 78:2).
 For the first Christians the whole of the Old Testament was a great prophecy which announced in a veiled way the coming of the Messiah and the fulfillment of the promises of God.
 In Mark 4:33-34, the reason which prompted Jesus to teach the people by means of parables was to adapt the message to the capacity of the people.
 With these examples taken from the life of the people, Jesus helped the people to discover the things of God in everyday life.
 Life then became transparent.
 He made them perceive that what was extraordinary in God is hidden in the ordinary and common things of daily life.
 People understood the things of life.
 In the parables they received the key to open them and to find in them the signs of God.
 At the end of the discourse on the Parables, in Matthew 13:52, as we shall see later, another reason will be explained why Jesus chose to teach with parables.

 4) Personal questions

 • Which point of these two parables did you like best or which struck you more?
 Why?

-• Which is the seed that without being aware has grown in you and in your community?
+• What is the seed that without your awareness has grown in you and in your community?